Institution Sainte Jeanne-Antide

-Institution Sainte Jeanne-Antide is a French school for girls, located in Alexandria, Egypt.
+Institution Sainte Jeanne-Antide is a French Catholic school for girls, located in Alexandria, Egypt built in 1934 by the sisters of Charity of Saint Jeanne-Antide Thouret.

 History

+The "Catholic Greek Welfare Society" wanted to occupy girls in a workhouse.
+The first two sisters arrived in 1909 and in 1913 they established an orphanage.

 In 1934, the Sisters of Charity, from Besançon, built the Holy Institution Jeanne-Antide.

 Demographics

 Today, the school comprises more than 1000 students from pre-kindergarten to High school.